Metrist-Software/product-docs/docs/monitors/shared/parts/setup-detailed-steps-pre-requisites.md

 - Or [create a new account](https://app.metrist.io/login/signup).

 Metrist Orchestrator.
-- Follow these [installation instructions](/guides/orchestrator-installation) to get Orchestator running on your own device.
+- Follow these [installation instructions](/guides/orchestrator-installation) to get Orchestrator running on your own device.

 At this point, you have running instance of Orchestrator and will have set up at least these environment variables: